 So if you are trying to increase your conversion, you need to do more than just add budget.
-The best way to increase customers you get through advertising is by optimizing your ad landing pages.
+The best way to increase customers you get through advertising is by optimizing your Google Ads landing pages.

-Can I Use My Website Home Page for Landing Page?
+Can I Use My Website Home Page for a Google Ads Landing Page?

 This is a good place to start because we do a competitive analysis when we begin a client engagement, I notice what other businesses use for landing pages.
 I would estimate 80% of local businesses send advertising traffic to their home page.
 Generally, this is a bad practice, though there are some reasons that using your home page can be beneficial when you begin an ad campaign.
 But lets start with the basic understanding of the website home page.

 Someone that visits your home page can come from a variety of sources that can include Google, Bing, other search engines, social media, business listings and referrals.
 While it's important to have good, compelling copy, home pages are designed with broad information about your business.
 It is the menu for your business products and services.
-Home pages are going to have more information than an ad landing page.
+Home pages are going to have more information than a typical Google Ads landing page.
 So if your call to action is at the bottom of the page, you likely lose customers who get tired of trying to scroll through irrelevant content.